-101.6.1 Revise this section as follows:
+101.6.1 This Section has been modified to read as follows:

 101.6.1 Differences.
 In the event of any differences between these building standards and the California Green Building Standards, the text that is more restrictive shall govern.